raygaussx/raygaussx.github.io/README.md

-# RayGauss
+# RayGaussX

-This is the repository that contains source code for the [Raygauss website](https://raygauss.github.io).
+This is the repository that contains source code for the [RaygaussX website](https://raygaussx.github.io).

-If you find RayGauss useful for your work please cite:
+If you find RayGaussX useful for your work please cite:
 ```
 @INPROCEEDINGS{blanc2025raygauss,
   author={Blanc, Hugo and Deschaud, Jean-Emmanuel and Paljic, Alexis},